greytape/js-games/index.md

 # Welcome

 This is a site that contains learning resources for learning how to program simple web games in Javascript.
-It was originally intended as a resource for teaching people Javascript by teaching them how to create simple web games.

 ## How to use this site